 Exercises to help prevent falls

-You can do these exercises anytime and almost anywhere.
-As you get stronger, you can hold each position longer or add light weights to your ankles.
+You can do the following exercises anytime and almost anywhere.
+As you get stronger, try to hold each position longer or add light weights to your ankles.
 This will increase how effective the exercise is.

 You can do some balance exercises during everyday activities.

-What it does: makes your buttock and lower back muscles stronger:
+To make your buttocks and lower back muscles stronger:

-What it does: makes your thigh muscles stronger and may decrease knee pain:
+To make your thigh muscles stronger and possibly decrease knee pain:

 Stretching the Back of Your Leg